CBI arrests ex-NSE GOO Anand Subramanian over irregularities in National Stock Exchange | Law-Order

 Subramanian was taken into custody late Thursday night in Chennai, Tamil Nadu, they said.

-Ramkrishna, who succeeded former CEO Ravi Narain in 2013, had appointed Subramanian as her advisor who was later elevated as Group Operating Officer (GOO) at a fat pay cheque of Rs 4.21 crore.
+Ramkrishna, who succeeded former CEO Ravi Narain in 2013, had appointed Subramanian as her advisor who was later elevated as Group Operating Officer (GOO) with a fat pay cheque of Rs 4.21 crore.

-Subramanian's controversial appointment and later elevation besides crucial decisions were guided by an unidentified person who Ramkrishna claimed was a formless mysterious Yogi dwelling in Himalayas, a probe into Ramkrishna's email exchanges during the Sebi-ordered audit showed.
+Subramanian's controversial appointment and later elevation, besides crucial decisions, were guided by an unidentified person who Ramkrishna claimed was a formless mysterious yogi dwelling in the Himalayas, a probe into Ramkrishna's email exchanges during the SEBI-ordered audit showed.

-The Securities and Exchange Board of India on February 11 has charged former National Stock Exchange (NSE) CEO Ramkrishna and others with alleged governance lapses in the appointment of Subramanian as the chief strategic advisor and his re-designation as group operating officer and advisor to MD.
+On February 11, SEBI charged former National Stock Exchange (NSE) CEO Ramkrishna and others with alleged governance lapses in the appointment of Subramanian as the chief strategic advisor and his re-designation as group operating officer and advisor to MD.

-The CBI, which was probing the co-location scam since 2018 against a Delhi-based stock broker, swung into action after the Sebi report which showed alleged abuse of power by the then top brass of the NSE, the officials said.
+The CBI, which was probing the co-location scam since 2018 against a Delhi-based stock broker, swung into action after the SEBI report that showed alleged abuse of power by the then top brass of the NSE, the officials said.

 The agency expanded its probe and grilled Ramkrishna, Narain and Subramanian in connection with the scam, they said.

-The agency was also probing unidentified officials of the Sebi and the NSE, Mumbai, and other unknown persons.
+The agency was also probing unidentified officials of SEBI and NSE, Mumbai, and other unknown persons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)